Is Robinhood Available in Canada?

 • Why isn’t Robinhood in Canada?

-• Robinhood is currently only licensed in the United States.
-To be allowed to operate in USA, the company has registered with the U.S. Securities and Exchange Commission and is also a member of the Securities Investor Protection Corporation.
+• Robinhood is currently only licensed in the United States and the United Kingdom.
 To expand to other countries like Canada, Robinhood would need to work with regulatory bodies in those countries to obtain the necessary licenses and authorizations.
-Currently, the company is continuing to focus on the U.S. market and has no stated plans to expand internationally.
+The company is slowly expanding internationally, with the UK being its first market outside of the US.

 • Is there a Canadian equivalent of the Robinhood stock trading app?